JaneliaSciComp/SongExplorer/README.md

     $ alias dockerkill='docker stop $(docker ps --latest --format "{{.ID}}")'

-The virtual machine that docker runs within is configured by default with only 2 GB of memory.
-You will probably want to increase this limit.
+On Windows and Mac docker runs within a virtual machine that is configured by default to only use half the available CPU cores and half of the memory.
+This configuration can be changed in the Preferences window.
+Note that even when DeepSong is idle these resources will *not* be available to other programs, including the operating system.

 ## System Configuration ##